Wild Animals are not the Only Dangerous Threat in Yellowstone

 “Most people who get thermal burns feel a little sheepish about it,” Heasler says, and may not report the injuries to park rangers.

 More serious third-degree burns are suffered by visitors who leave boardwalks and marked trails.
 They break through the thin surface crust up to their knees and their boots fill with scalding water.
 Some thermal waters are tepid, but most water temperatures are well above safe levels.
 People can sit comfortably in hot tub waters heated to between 102 to 105 degrees Fahrenheit, “but above about 120 degrees, you have an increasing chance of getting burned if you go in,” says Steve Sarles, the Yellowstone ranger division’s emergency medical services director.
 Most hand and foot burns can be treated at local hospitals, but Sarles says one or two people a year suffer more extensive third-degree burns over their bodies after falling into thermal waters with temperatures of 180 degrees or higher.

-Over the last decade, 16 park visitors have been burned extensively and deeply enough by geysers or hot springs that they’ve been immediately flown to Salt Lake City for treatment at the University of Utah Hospital regional burn center.
+During the 1990s, 16 park visitors were burned extensively and deeply enough by geysers or hot springs that they were immediately flown to Salt Lake City for treatment at the University of Utah Hospital regional burn center.
 On average, they spent 20 days at the center being treated for their burns, and many go through skin grafts to replace damaged tissue.
 The most severely injured stayed 100 or so days, and some survivors are left with permanent disfiguring scars, says Brad Wiggins, the burn center’s clinical nursing coordinator.

 Some victims have faulted the Park Service for not erecting barriers and cautioning visitors more sternly about how dangerous thermal areas can be.